schinken/esp8266-geigercounter/README.md

 * Needed external dependencies are PubSubClient and optionally ArduinoOTA.
 * Rename `settings.h.example` to `settings.h`
+* Change the configuration in settings.h to your needs
 * Select Wemos D1 Mini clone in Platform